drew-bond-braze/tamos/README.md

 # TAM-OS (Technical Account Manager Operating System)

-A client-side web application for managing customer health assessments and form submissions.
-Built with vanilla JavaScript, HTML, and CSS with local data storage capabilities.
+A Next.js web application for managing customer health assessments and form submissions.
+Built with Next.js, React, and NextAuth for secure authentication.

 ## 🚀 Features